ISARICDataPlatform/ISARIC-COVID-reports/README.md

 With the respository downloaded, navigate to the directory containing it using the R command line and type:

     library(devtools)
-    install(".")
+    install("COVIDreportwriter")

-For basic operation, you require two files from Redcap output: a data file and a data dictionary file.
+For basic operation, you require two files from REDCap output: a data file and a data dictionary file.
 Supposing the file name of the former is data.csv and the latter data_dict.csv, a basic report can be generated using the R commands:

     library(COVIDreportwriter)
     imported.data <- import.and.process.data(data.csv, data_dict.csv)